jomalley2112/Forum/README.md

  * When posts are over a certain length they get truncated with a link that allows the rest of it to be displayed (in page) and re-hidden
  * The number of comments is displayed for each post
  * Look and Feel
   * Should be simple & clean with subtly bright colors
   * Use slightly rounded corners where possible
   * Shouldn’t appear too formal

+  (From README.md)